Expanding your business across Europe requires more than simply translating your website.

 Without structured tracking, cross-border expansion becomes guesswork.

-Essential KPIs:
+Essential KPIs

-- Qualified Leads / Purchases
+- Qualified Leads or Purchases

 - Cost per Acquisition (CPA)